Photo: Dietmar Rabich / Wikimedia Commons

 Santorini, Greece — The Benchmark

 Santorini is the world’s most honeymoon-photographed destination and, unusually for such a setting, it delivers on the promise.
-The caldera views (the flooded volcanic crater, the deep blue water, the white cubic architecture of Oia and Imerovigli) are genuinely extraordinary in person.
+The caldera views (the flooded volcanic crater, the deep blue water, the white cubic architecture of Oia and Imerovigli) are genuinely striking in person.

-The strategy: The difference between a mediocre Santorini honeymoon and an extraordinary one is entirely accommodation — staying on the caldera rim (Oia or Imerovigli) vs. staying inland or at the beach.
+The strategy: The difference between a mediocre Santorini honeymoon and a memorable one is entirely accommodation — staying on the caldera rim (Oia or Imerovigli) vs. staying inland or at the beach.
 The caldera rim hotels (Canaves Oia, Perivolas, Aenaon Villas in Imerovigli) provide the private infinity pool over the caldera that is the defining Santorini experience.
 The beach hotels (Perissa, Perivolos) are significantly cheaper but miss the point entirely.

-Book: Canaves Oia (the finest boutique hotel on Santorini, €600–4,000/night); Aenaon Villas in Imerovigli (smaller, more intimate, slightly better sunset angle, €400–2,000/night)
+Book: Canaves Oia (one of the best boutique hotels on Santorini, €600–4,000/night); Aenaon Villas in Imerovigli (smaller, more intimate, slightly better sunset angle, €400–2,000/night)

 Timing: Late May and September — warm, sea temperature excellent, crowds 40% lower than July–August peak.